1 – Introduction and Clue #1

 Clue #5 – Better Perspective on Matthew 24

-The three End Time chapters in the Gospels (Matthew 24, Mark 13, Luke 21) all start with Jesus telling His disciples that the great temple would be destroyed, which is followed by their question, “When shall these things be? and what shall be the sign of Thy coming, and of the end of the world?”
-(Matthew 24:3) (Apparently, they were thinking that such a big catastrophe as the temple’s destruction would surely herald His return and the end of the world.)
+The three End of the Age chapters in the Gospels (Matthew 24, Mark 13, Luke 21) all start with Jesus telling His disciples that the great temple would be destroyed, which is followed by their question, “When shall these things be? and what shall be the sign of Thy coming, and of the end of the world?”
+(Matthew 24:3) (Apparently, they were thinking that such a big catastrophe as the temple’s destruction would surely herald His return and the End of the Age.)
 The Lord goes on to describe all kinds of signs leading up to His Coming, but He never really answers their question about the temple destruction.

 Then, to show that He hadn’t forgotten the original question, after listing different “signs of the times”, the Lord finally ties together the two events that the disciples figured were interconnected, namely, His Second Coming and the temple’s destruction: “When ye therefore shall see the abomination of desolation standing in the holy place.”
 (Matthew 24:15)